nikita-t1/ssh.nikitatarasov.dev/websiteContent.md

 I also enjoy watching movies and TV shows in my free time.
 My favorite genres are science fiction and superhero movies.
 You can follow my watch progress on [Trakt](https://trakt.tv/users/nikita-t1).

-Also I'm really into reading books.
+Also, I'm really into reading books.
 I mostly read non-fiction books about social sciences, psychology, and politics, but occasionally I also read some science fiction or even romance novels.
 You can follow my reading progress on [Goodreads](https://www.goodreads.com/user/show/143627750-nikita).